+This application has been deferred from April 2019 committee to allow for a site visit.
 This application is brought to Committee at the request of a Councillor.

 The site comprises a mid-terrace property within the settlement boundary of Barnoldswick.
 It is within Barnoldswick Conservation Area and adjacent to a Grade II Listed Building (15-17 King Street).